Keyboard shortcuts

 Sketches

 Sketches are similar to parts but in two dimensions only.
-They can be extruded into three-dimensional parts.
+They may be extruded into three-dimensional parts by using operations.
+Sketches are named in PascalCase:

 test